-B. Chartered.
-Every chartered Student Organization must submit a copy of its constitution (local and national), and bylaws or other satisfactory information governing its operation, to the Student Involvement Center by the end of the 2nd week of the semester.
-The University will accept in good faith the provisions of such constitutions and bylaws, indicating that the local organization is free to select members upon the basis of individual merit, and the membership in the local organization is not governed by restrictive clauses that deal with sex, race, color, religion, national origin, ancestry, disability, age, sexual orientation, marital status, military status, veteran status, pregnancy, or any other characteristic protected by law.
+Every Chartered Student Organization must submit a copy of its constitution (local and national), and bylaws or other satisfactory information governing its operation, to the Student Involvement Center by the end of the 2nd week of the semester.
+The University will accept in good faith the provisions of such constitutions and bylaws, indicating that the organization is free to select members upon the basis of individual merit, and the membership in the organization is not governed by restrictive clauses that deal with sex, gender, gender identity and expression, race, color, religion, national origin, ancestry, disability, age, sexual orientation, marital status, military status, veteran status, pregnancy, genetic information or any other protected classification.
+(See the University Harassment Policy, 1.8).

-1. In addition to submitting a copy of a constitution and bylaws, all chartered Student Organizations must provide the Student Involvement Center with an accurate and up-to-date list of executive-level officers who are responsible for organization operations as well as the name of their advisor.
-At minimum, the name, email address, and phone number of a President/Chair, Treasurer, and advisor must be submitted.
+In addition to updating a copy of a constitution and bylaws, all CSOs must provide the Student Involvement Center with an accurate and up-to-date list of executive level officers who are responsible for organization operations as well as the name of their Advisor.
+At a minimum, the name, email address, and phone number of a President/Chair, Treasurer, and Advisor must be listed.